Chysie-YU-0413/Notally-Extended/README.md

 Therefore, this project does not accept translation pull requests or issues submitted in any language other than English or Simplified Chinese.

-If you need multilingual support, please use [Notally](https://github.com/OmGodse/Notally) or [NotallyX](https://github.com/Crustack/NotallyX).
+If you need multilingual support, you can try [Notally](https://github.com/OmGodse/Notally) or [NotallyX](https://github.com/Crustack/NotallyX).